wurstscript/WurstScript/manual.md

 # Packages
-As mentioned above every codesegment written in Wurst has to be inside a package, packages define the code organization and separate namespaces.
+As mentioned above every codesegment written in Wurst has to be inside a _package_, packages define the code organization and separate namespaces.
 Packages can also have global variables - every variable that is not inside another block (function/class/module) is declared global for that package.